jts3k/MediaLab/ambisonic-recording.md

 Set your levels so there is clipping.
 Hit Record to start recording and stop to stop recording.
 Monitor your recording with the headphone output jack (you will probably need an 1/4" to 1/8" adapter for this).
 What you are hearing is a mix of the channels turned up in the Zoom F8 virtual mixer.
 It is not a proper ambisonic decoding, but will allow you to determine that your audio is clear and not distorted in any way.

 The Zoom will produce four-channel WAV files containing your A-Format audio.
 Core-Sound produces a [custom VST](https://www.vvaudio.com/products/VVTetraVST) to calibrate the A-format signal and convert it to B-Format.
+This VST makes use of the custom callibration files produced by Core-Sound for every microphone they produce.
+Make note of the serial number for the microphone and use the corresponding callibration files.